kizitonwose/Calendar/docs/View.md

 #### Step 2

-Now you can setup the tiles using the `daysOfWeek` list discussed previously:
+Now you can set up the titles using the `daysOfWeek` list discussed previously:

 ```kotlin
 val titlesContainer = findViewById<ViewGroup>(R.id.titlesContainer)